facebookarchive/libphenom/README.markdown

    It expects to find it via `pkg-config`; you need to provide this in order for phenom to build successfully.
  * [Concurrency Kit](http://concurrencykit.org/) for its excellent
-   concrrency primitives and key data structures.
+   concurrency primitives and key data structures.
 We include CK with phenom.

 libPhenom works best if built with GCC version 4.3 or later, but should